Skip to main content

 CMOs: The post Covid market

 The post Covid environment has been a sobering one for many games companies.
-The exceptional growth of 2020 and 2021 has slowed, and competition has intensified.
-Investors and boards are scrutinising commercial performance more closely than ever.
-This has put pressure on CMOs to deliver tangible results in acquisition, retention, and monetisation.
+The exceptional growth of 2020 and 2021 has slowed, competition has intensified, and budgets are under greater scrutiny.
+Investors and boards are examining commercial performance more closely than ever.
+This has increased pressure on CMOs to deliver tangible results in acquisition, retention, and monetisation, not just awareness.

-The companies I work with increasingly want CMOs who can move the needle quickly on commercial metrics.
-Creative flair remains important, but it has to be coupled with the ability to run data driven, test and learn campaigns that show measurable impact.
+The companies I work with increasingly want CMOs who can move the needle quickly on commercial metrics without damaging long-term brand trust.
+Creative flair remains important, but it has to be coupled with the ability to run data driven, test-and-learn campaigns that show measurable impact, and the judgement to make the right trade-offs when time and budget are limited.
 A modern games CMO is as much a growth leader as a brand steward.

 The rise of AI in games marketing